Site uses cookies to provide basic functionality.

 c385b5d She'd made life poignant for the Irish.
 The terror she inspired gave peace its serenity; the pain she caused gave health its lustre; her failure to love made me grateful for my ability to do so, and I realized, far too late, that though I never did or could have loved her as she might have wished, I should have loved her more. death love Kevin Hearne

 301b278 And in it all, the sensation of shaking my fists at the sky, shaking my fists high up to the sky, because that is what we do when someone dies too early, too beautiful, too undervalued by the world, or sometimes just at all -- we shake our fists at the big, beautiful, indifferent sky, and the anger is righteous and strong and helpless and huge.
-I shook and I shook, and I put all of it into the dress. grief death Aimee Bender
+I shook and I shook, and I put all of it into the dress. death grief Aimee Bender

 f5ddfe0 Besides, the story is ambivalent and mysterious in its ending.
 Is this Alkestis returning from down below?
 Why does she have a veil over her face?
 Could it be that when we forcefully bring back to life what has been lost through love what we get is only a shate of its former reality?
 Maybe we can never succeed fully in restoring the soul to life.
 Maybe she will always be veiled and at least partially shielded from the rigors of actual life.
 Love demands a submission that is total. death love submission Thomas Moore